gochoam/phosphor-arrays/README.md

 Simply add the type declarations when using a TypeScript.

-You can test the `phsphor-arrays` module a the node interactive shell.
+You can test the `phsphor-arrays` module on a node interactive shell.
 After [installing](#install) it, open a terminal in your current working directory and run